sharebears/pulsar/ROADMAP.md

 # Issues
 - [x] Refactor the tests

-- [ ] Add error_ kwargs to all new() functions
+- [ ] Add is_valid to all new() functions
 - [ ] Add tests for all lowercased schemas and convert them to uppercase
-- [ ] Take cache tests out of views and move them into model tests
-- [ ] Generally reduce the amount of shit in view tests
+- [ ] Take cache tests out of views and move them into model tests, generally reduce the amount of shit in view tests

 - [ ] Script to analyse permission usage--iterate through all files and compile list of require_permission, assert_permission, choose_user, has_permission and compare with